nikilpatel94/vibe_coded_apps/paper_miner/README.md

 # Paper Miner

 ## Overview
-Paper Miner is a web application designed to help researchers and academics quickly extract key information from PDF research papers.
-It leverages the power of the Gemini API to analyze paper content and identify novelty, contributions, justified results, and limitations.
-Additionally, it stores extracted metadata and analysis results locally for easy access and review.
+Paper Miner is a versatile web application designed to help you quickly extract key information and insights from various document types.
+It leverages the power of the Gemini API to analyze content from PDFs, raw text, and web pages, providing structured and actionable data.
+Whether you're a researcher, a legal professional, or just someone looking to quickly understand a document, Paper Miner has a mode for you.

 ## Features
-- **PDF Upload & Analysis:** Upload PDF research papers for automated analysis.
+- **Multiple Analysis Modes:**
+    - **Scientific Paper (PDF):** Extracts title, authors, novelty, contributions, results, and limitations from research papers.
+    - **Generic Document (PDF):** Provides a summary and key insights from general-purpose PDF documents.
+    - **Legal Document (Text):** Analyzes pasted legal text to identify potential benefits, traps, and provides a simple advisability assessment.
+    - **Web Page (URL):** Fetches content from a URL and delivers a detailed summary along with key takeaways.
-- **AI-Powered Extraction:** Utilizes `gemini-2.5-flash` to extract:
+- **AI-Powered Extraction:** Utilizes `gemini-2.5-flash` for intelligent content analysis.
-    - Paper Title
-    - Authors
-    - Affiliated Institute
-    - Version/Publication Date
-    - Novelty
-    - Contributions
-    - Justified Results
-    - Limitations/Trade-offs
+- **Markdown Rendering:** Analysis results are rendered as rich text, preserving formatting like bolding, lists, and italics from the AI's response.
-- **Local Data Storage:** All extracted information and analysis results are stored in a lightweight, local database (`TinyDB`).
+- **Local Data Storage:** All analysis results are stored in a lightweight, local database (`TinyDB`) for persistence.
-- **History Feature:** View and re-access previously analyzed papers through a collapsible history panel.
+- **History Feature:** View and re-access previously analyzed documents through a collapsible history panel.
 - **Copy Functionality:** Easily copy extracted text from analysis sections to your clipboard.
-- **Responsive UI:** A clean and simple user interface designed for readability, especially for text-heavy content.
+- **Responsive UI:** A clean and simple user interface designed for readability and ease of use.

 ## Project Structure
 ```
 paper_miner/
-├── backend/             # FastAPI backend for PDF processing and AI analysis
+├── backend/             # FastAPI backend for processing and AI analysis
 │   ├── main.py          # Main FastAPI application
 │   ├── requirements.txt # Python dependencies
+│   ├── .env             # Environment variables (for API key)
 │   ├── db.json          # TinyDB database file (auto-generated)
+│   ├── backend.log      # Log file (auto-generated)
 │   └── papers/          # Directory for storing uploaded PDFs (auto-generated)
 ├── frontend/            # React.js frontend
 │   ├── public/          # Static assets